Broad beans

 Dried beans have far higher levels of lectins; controversially there is a body of opinion, misguided in my opinion, that we should avoid all those foods.
 They are much nicer if picked when young and green in any case.

-Our plan was to use any excess as a substitute for laying mash for the hens but that has proved too time-consuming.
+Our plan was to use any excess as a substitute for laying mash for the hens but that has proved too time-consuming; podding is a chore.

 Don't eat them raw

-What is more broad beans specifically get a mention, probably because of the dopamines that provide so much for our mental well-being.
-They are enjoyed in all five blue zones.
+What's more broad beans specifically get a mention, probably because of the dopamine that provides so much for our mental well-being.
+They are grown and enjoyed in all five blue zones.

 Read more about blue zones at gardening could be the hobby that helps you live to 100.